AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_overview"
 >title="Create the content structure for your app"
->abstract="As you follow our series of interactive guides you'll learn to create a structure (known as the Content Fragment model) which serves as the foundation for your headless content."
+>abstract="As you follow this series of interactive guides you learn to create a structure (known as the Content Fragment model) which serves as the foundation for your headless content."

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_overview_guide"